Skip to main content

 • Advocating for change as a collective force

-Once you’ve chosen what it is you value in a community, think about how you can pursue those at Occidental.
+Once you’ve chosen what it is you value in a community, think about how you can pursue that thing at Occidental.

 • Those who value multiculturalism might want to live in Pauley Hall, a themed living community that aims to promote diversity and equip its residents to thrive in a globalized world.

 After you’ve figured out your answer to those first two questions, you need to turn to thinking about how your perspectives and experiences would enhance the community.
-Show what role you might play on Oxy’s campus.
+In other words, show why you’re a good fit for Oxy, not just why Oxy is a good fit for you.

 • Throughout high school, maybe you were an active member of a religious group that frequently hosted multi-faith discussions and events.
 You felt like these events were safe places for attendees to dissect their deeply-held beliefs, and respectfully present contrasting perspectives.
 You want to bring this open-mindedness to Oxy, especially when it comes to religious life.